elfhosted/elfhosted.com/docs/app/iceberg.md

 Iceberg is a rewrite of [plex-debrid][plex-debrid], enabling Plex torrent streaming through Real Debrid and 3rd party services like Overseerr, Mdblist, etc.

-!!! warning "Under active development"
-    Iceberg is under active development, and may break at any time.
-Users are welcome to try it out (*it's $0 in the store provided you already have [Zurg][zurg]*), but should have realistic expectations of support and reliability!

 {% include 'app.md' %}
 {% include 'app_access.md' %}